jcardonadcdev/DevSummit2014-realtime/README.md

 - Click on the "Identify Worker" button to show a halo around the worker's location point.
 - When an incident is detected (a worker has entered/exited one of the red areas) you can click on the "Show History" button to show the locations where the worker has traveled.

-## Coming soon

-A python script that feeds simulated data to GeoEvent Processor so people on non-Windows machines can simulate the data feed.